Pattaya for Digital Nomads

 Queen Sirikit Park

-The one place that I explored as an alternative to running along the roads and the beach, was Queen Sirikit Park.
-If you view it on Google Maps Satellite view, you'll see that it's quite a big area of greenery stretching half-way down Thappraya Rd, all the way to G Residence (my accommodation in Pattaya on two occasions).
+The one place that I explored as an alternative was Queen Sirikit Park.
+If you view it on Google Maps Satellite view, you'll see that it's quite a big area of greenery stretching half-way down Thappraya Rd, all the way to G Residence (my accommodation in Pattaya on three occasions).
 Because of this I assumed it'd be great for me to go running in, and there must be an entrance somewhere nearby, right?
 Right?

-Convinced that there must be a nearer entrance, I then started searching from inside the park.
-In the south-east end of the park you come across a rusted children's playground that's now home to a rather aggressive pack of dogs.
+Despite the park stretching to less than 200m from my accommodation, I had to walk for 20 minutes down a pavementless main road to find the nearest entrance.
+Convinced that there must be a nearer entrance and I'd just missed it, I then started searching from inside the park.
+In the south-east end you come across a rusted children's playground that's now home to a rather aggressive pack of dogs.
 It feels akin to a scene from The Last of Us.
-If you make it through the dogs unscathed and go down some steps, you make it to an abandoned car park.
+If you make it through the dogs unscathed and go down some steps, you get to an abandoned car park.

-There are a couple of new condo buildings between the car park and the main road, and my guess is that they built these condo buildings on wherever the entrance to this car park used to be, and consequently there's now no way into this park without going all the way around the other side.
+There are a couple of new condo buildings between the car park and the main road, and my guess is that they built these condos on wherever the entrance to this car park used to be, and consequently there's now no way into the park without going all the way around the other side.
 That kind of ruins it as an option for running if you're staying where I was, because it's a pain to get into.

 If you're staying closer to one of its few entrances, then it's a slightly peculiar place.
 There are deserted roads through much of it, which I did see people running along, and they're a perfectly viable option.
 There's also a footpath, but this too includes some slightly aggressive dogs, it has collapsed in places, and I discovered what I can only describe as a toilet graveyard, which is always nice when running.

-I didn't ever come back here to go running, and stuck to the roads and beaches, but it's an option if you can easily find a way in.
+I didn't ever come back here to run, and instead stuck with the roads and beaches, but it's an option if you can easily find a way in.

 The footpath is quite pleasant in some places and makes for a decent running route.